Police chase carjacking suspect through streets of Philadelphia

 Police say a delivery driver for City View Pizza was making a delivery with his wife and two children, ages 4 and 2, when the suspect got inside the vehicle and took off with the family still inside.

-Around 10:30 p.m., the family was found safe at 21st and Spring Garden Street, but police say the suspect carjacked another vehicle and led officers on a chase through the city.
+Around 10:30 p.m., the family was found safe at 21st and Spring Garden streets, but police say the suspect carjacked another vehicle and led officers on a chase throughout the city.

 The suspect was arrested just after 11 p.m. at Franklin Square Park.
 He has not been identified.